bheiles/AtlasVis/readme.md

   b) "Caxis" : this controls the color axis and is scaled according to min and max values of the matrix loaded.
 Please note that to increase the dynamic range of small vessels, square root compression is computed for density based renderings, and 3rd order root is computed for velocity based renderings.

-  c) "Type" : this dropdown menu allows to select which kind of data you have loaded: V1 = density, V2 = normed velocity, V3 = signed velocity.
+  c) "Type" : this dropdown menu allows to select which kind of data you have loaded, and will change the colormap accordingly.

 <b>3.
 Panel "Explore and measure"</b>